teste11223/VoltageClampAPI/README.md

-# A python web api for the artefacts app
+# A python web api for the voltage clamp artefacts app

 This repository contains